Updates

-The Ministry for Primary Industries (MPI) is seeking feedback on options to improve the traceability of pigs and sheep in New Zealand.
+The Ministry for Primary Industries (MPI) sought your feedback on options to improve the traceability of pigs and sheep in New Zealand.

 - provide a rapid traceability system for pigs and sheep during an outbreak of foot and mouth disease